Ritik-Chiraman/caesar-cipher/README.md

-This is a python program that implements the caesar cipher algorith for both encryption and decryption
+This is a python program that implements the caesar cipher algorithm for both encryption and decryption
 ## Usage

 1. Run the program.